-If the request concerns value or net quantity, the remeasurement applies to the entire consignment, or in co-loading, the part of the load that comes from one supplier (one assortment, usually identified through one reporting number, called consignment).
-The consignment must comprise at least two whole stacks.
+If the requested remeasurement concerns value or net quantity, the following applies:

+- If the original measurement concerned timber loaded on a vehicle, the checked timber unit is the entire load or, in co-loading, the part of the load that comes from one supplier (one assortment, usually identified through one reporting number, called the consignment). - The consignment must comprise at least two whole stacks.
+However, if the requested remeasurement using photos relates to a measurement refusal, this may be applied to a single stack. - In co-loading, part of the split stack or split loose volume is excluded from the checked timber unit.
+13